top of page

 • December 2018, Schenectady Public Library.
 “Seneca’s De Tranquillitate Animi”.

 • Nov.
-2017, Liceo Classico Ginnasio Galilei.
+2017, Liceo Classico Ginnasio Galileo Galilei.
 “Ancient Metaphor, Part II.
 Cicero and Quintilian”.

 • Nov.
-2017, Liceo Classico Ginnasio Galilei.
+2017, Liceo Classico Ginnasio Galileo Galilei.
 “Ancient Metaphor, Part I. Aristotle and the Stoics”.

 • Nov.
 2017, La Sapienza – University of Rome.
 “Seneca and the Theory of Metaphors”.